Anthon1e/JESD204B-Transport-and-Data-Link-Layer/README.md

 This design of JESD204B Transport Layer supports these following configurations.
 Note that all of them have been and can be tested by changing the parameter in the testbench:
 * Support 1-8 converters
-* Support converter resolution of 11-16
+* Support converter resolution of 10-16 bits
 * Support 1-8 lanes
 * Support 0-3 controls bits

 Odd input parameters for lanes and converters are also supported.
 Lanes that are not entirely filled with samples will be filled with TT (tail bits) instead.

-Converter resolution of 1-10 is supported as well, but it is usually not the case to have those resolutions.
+Converter resolution of 1-9 bits is supported as well, but it is usually not the case for a converter to have those resolutions.
 Therefore, they are omitted.

 ## Constraints